Chapter 58 is a detailed section of Chapter 24, Sengoku Period Tanto. Please read Chapter 24, Sengoku Period Tanto, before reading this part.

 from Sano Museum Catalogue (permission granted)

-Boshi (Tempered line at Kissaki area) ————– Midare-komi, short turn back.
+Boshi (Tempered line at Kissaki area) ————– Midare-komi, a short turn back.
 See the above illustration.
 Midare is an irregular wave-like pattern.

 Sword Smiths during Muromachi Period